LONDON- February 19th, 2018

 JACOB ABRIAN, Founder & Chief Executive, The Arab Fashion Council

-As part of the Council’s regional expansion, in December 2017, the AFC announced the opening of its regional office in Riyadh and the appointment of H.H.
-Princess Noura Bint Faisal Al Saud as Honorary President.
+As part of the Council’s regional expansion, in December 2017, the AFC announced the opening of its regional office in Riyadh and created history by organizing the first fashion week in the history of Saudi Arabia.

 “We are pleased to form a strategic alliance between the Arab Fashion Council and the British Fashion Council.
 This reflects the global interest in our vision to transform the fashion and retail sector in Saudi Arabia into both a regional and global destination.
 This can only happen by stimulating local and regional industry, by encouraging trade exchange and global business in line with the Vision 2030, as our gateway to a future that reflects the cultural image of Saudi Arabia and its people”.